 Transfering to Other Departments

-- Students are not usually permitted to change Work Study assignments during a semester without approval from their supervisor and Career Services.
+- Students are not usually permitted to change Work-Study assignments during a semester without approval from their supervisor and the Financial Aid office.

-- If either the student or the supervisor wishes to terminate the Work Study assignment, please contact Career Services at ext.
-3304.
+- If either the student or the supervisor wishes to terminate the Work-Study assignment, please contact the Financial Aid office.
 An attempt will be made to resolve any issues and if necessary the student will be reassigned.

-Please feel free to discuss any question or concern about Work Study with the Career Services staff in SC229.
-Thank you for your interest in the Work Study program.
+Please feel free to discuss any question or concern about Work-Study with the Financial Aid office.
+Thank you for your interest in the Work-Study program.